Cogmasters/concord/CODING_GUIDELINES.md

 ### Switch vs Else If

 If you are in a situation where a variable can assume many values that are known at compile time, then use switch.
-As a general rule using switch is always preferrable as it makes your intents clearer and the code easier to read.
+As a general rule, using switch is always preferrable as it makes your intents clearer and the code easier to read.
 Remember to always include the `default` case even if you assume that it will never be used (in which case it will be a valuable tool for covering potential errors).

-And remember to always explicitly comment your fallthroughs.
+And remember to always explicitly comment your fall throughs.

-Try to keep up with the following format:
+Try to keep your switch statement similar to the following format:

 ```c
   switch (a) {